The Bankrate promise

 Keep in mind that balance transfers are not free.
 Many cards charge 3 percent to 5 percent in balance transfer fees.
 If you want to see how much you could save with a balance transfer, even with balance transfer fees, you should check out Bankrate’s balance transfer calculator.

 Consolidate your debt

 If your credit card debt is really high, you might be a candidate for low-interest loans that allow you to consolidate credit card debt in larger amounts.
 Personal loan interest rates are typically much lower than credit card interest rates.
 However, lenders in this space may have more stringent lending requirements.
 You’ll have to demonstrate your strength as a borrower.
-This means you’ll need good to excellent credit, a low debt-to-income ratio along with a steady job history.
+This means you’ll need good or excellent credit, a low debt-to-income ratio along with a steady job history.

 If, for some reason, a personal loan does not work for you, you may be able to borrow against the equity in your home in the form of a home equity line of credit or a cash-out refinance.
 Because these are secured loans, interest rates can be much lower than a personal loan or credit card.

 Although loans secured by your home’s equity may be somewhat easier to qualify for, you should know that if you default on this type of loan, you could risk losing your property.
-Granted, a secured loan could be a great option to consolidate any high-interest debt you might have, it’s not a decision you should take lightly.
+Granted, a secured loan could be a great option to consolidate any high-interest debt you might have, but it’s not a decision you should take lightly.

 Consider credit counseling

 If none of the options mentioned above work for you because you simply have too much debt (and an increase in your APR would make the situation worse), you could be a great candidate for credit counseling.